 Near the end of the war, Yunona’s father finally earned his release.
 But the girl didn’t see her father until 1949.
 To this day, she still recalls the fear she felt at meeting a man she had never really known.

 But she also remembers the Jewish traditions her family followed – in secret, as the Soviets banned expressions of faith or worship.
 “My grandma managed to get matzah from somebody in a synagogue,” the 85-year-old woman says.
-She also remembers that her grandmother, who had saved her from the Nazis by carrying her to safety, “ran the house in a Jewish way.”
+Yunona’s grandmother, who saved the girl from the Nazis by carrying her to safety, “ran the house in a Jewish way.”
 Despite informants complaining that her grandmother cooked Jewish food, the faithful woman still made sure her granddaughter knew of their faith.
-Because of Communist restrictions, “the only Jewish holiday we would celebrate was Pesach (Passover).”
+Because of communist restrictions, “the only Jewish holiday we would celebrate was Pesach (Passover).”
 And those Passover memories are dear to Yunona, all these decades later.

 While many of her memories are hard – of hunger, of fear, of war – her memories of this holiday celebrating God’s deliverance of His people keep Yunona going.

-And so do the gifts of The Fellowship’s faithful donors, who not only provide homecare for Yunona and her elderly husband, but provide the special foods so they can celebrate Passover with dignity and joy.
-Your gifts “arouse a feeling of deep gratitude, even tenderness, in me,” Yunona says, forever grateful for God’s deliverance brought on by loving friends like you.
+And so does the love of faithful Fellowship family members, who not only provide homecare for Yunona and her elderly husband, but provide the special foods so they can celebrate Passover with dignity and joy.
+Your gifts “arouse a feeling of deep gratitude, even tenderness, in me,” Yunona says, forever grateful for God’s deliverance brought by loving friends like you.